 The Council is constantly reviewing its budgets through the budget monitoring processes it has in place.
 Any areas that are not meeting their approved budget either through increased demand putting pressure on the Council to incur additional expenditure, or through reduced income, are being monitored closely.
 Where it is expected that there are trends which will impact on future years, this is being reflected in the Council's Medium Term Financial Strategy and the final Budget Reports for the following year.
-The General Fund and Housing Revenue Account Outturn Report 2023/24 provides further explanations as to variances between actual spend and budget.
-This report will be submitted to Council in September 2024.
+The General Fund and Housing Revenue Account Outturn Report 2024/25 provides further explanations as to variances between actual spend and budget.
+This report will be submitted to scrutiny and Council.